XmM14/DsA/README.md

-Data Structure and Algorithm in one place!
+# Data Structure & Algorithm in one place!